The Pensieve Gambit:

 It almost makes the whole thing too easy, y’know?

 Nor, I now realize, long after the fair, does it appear that the Occlumency lessons were the last time that we saw Snape make effective covert use of that Pensieve.

 Yes, I'm talking about The Prince’s Tale.

 Really.
 How likely is it that a dying man in his final moments of consciousness would have been able to expel so coherent, so complete, and so relevant a sequence of memories on command?
-I know that Snape appears to have had uncommon levels of mental organization, but that’s skills on a downright superhuman level.
+I know that Snape appears to have had uncommon levels of mental organization and dicipline, but that’s skills on a downright superhuman level.

 Well, Snap.
-The relevant memories were already in that Pensieve.
-They were in the Pensieve by the time he left his office and went looking for Harry, after he felt Alecto Carrow zap-call Tom with a Potter sighting.
-It would have taken only a moment to pull the memories of Albus’s last message and slip them into the Pensieve in the cabinet before leaving the office to meet his fate.
+The relevant memory in that sequence was already in that Pensieve.
+It was in the Pensieve waiting for Harry by the time Snape left his office to go looking for him, right after he felt Alecto Carrow zap-call Tom with a Potter sighting.
+It would have taken only a moment to pull the memory of Albus’s last message and slip it into the Pensieve in the cabinet before leaving the office to meet his fate.

-I do not know what he planned if he had managed to address the Harry directly.
+I do not know what he had planned to do if he had managed to address Harry directly.
 But I very much doubt that he was counting on being able to manage that.

 Albus Dumbledore had saddled him with an impossible task.
 To pass a message to a boy who would never believe anything he told him?
 He could not just *tell* Potter Albus’s message.
 And he already *knew* he could not simply tell the boy the message.
 He had to get the boy to accept the message.
 And there is no way that he could do that by giving him the message directly.